Special Session!

 Lovette Jallow

-Join PNODN in welcoming Lovette Jallow, all the way from Sweden!
+Please join PNODN in welcoming Lovette Jallow, all the way from Sweden!
 Lovette's work has earned national and international awards for leadership in anti-racism, neurodiversity, and systemic inclusion, spanning government, education, and civil society.

 Learning Objectives for this Session